kentshenlim/authenticated-whisper/README.md

 ## TODO

-- TODO: create two sample profile for demo, exposing the password
-- TODO: change all username and password to fulfill complexity req
 - TODO: limit email sender rate strictly to avoid spam
 - TODO: signing in with email, test on deployment